Rajasthan Samgrah Kalyan Sansthan

 RSKS India was granted special consultative status in 2015 by the Economic and Social Council (ECOSOC) of the United Nations.

 History

-Rajasthan Samgrah Kalyan Sansthan was founded on 2 December 1992 by youths interested in the Social Work.
+Rajasthan Samgrah Kalyan Sansthan was founded on 2 December 1992 by youths interested in Social Work.
 RSKS India has been working to assist this marginalized community since 1992.

 The RSKS India organization is situated in Aravali in the state of Rajasthan.

 Areas of focus

-RSKS India focusses on campaigning and advocacy for:
+RSKS India focuses on campaigning and advocacy for: